sinakaramiyan/EducationLMS/core/educationalapp/templates/meetbased/README.md

 ___

 ### Page2 : Course detail page
-This page is main page of detail course and explain course and can join course in this page and in readme file see section 'Page2 : course detail page
+This page is main page of detail course page that explain course and can join course in this page and in readme file see section 'Page2 : course detail page
 > [!Note]
 > Html file for this page is named **course.html**